GravityKit/GravityView/readme.md

 1. `grunt sass` & `grunt postcss` to compile and minify CSS files
 2. `grunt uglify` to minify JavaScript files
 3. `grunt imagemin` to minify images

+You do not have to run the commands if submitting a pull request as the minification process is handled by our CI/CD pipeline.

 #### Unit Tests